Shohail-Ismail/ReSite-KFUPMxGoogleCloud-Hackathon/README.md

 **Google Cloud Integration**
 - Firebase for authentication and real-time data
 - Vertex AI (Gemini) for image classification
-- BigQuery for analytics at scale
+- BigQuery for analytics at scale, visuaised with Looker Studio
 - Google Maps for geospatial features

 **Sustainable Impact**